Is it safe to travel to Sri Lanka?

 “The economic situation is deteriorating in Sri Lanka with shortages of basic necessities including medicines, fuel and food because of a shortage of hard currency to pay for imports.
 There may be long queues at grocery stores, gas stations, and pharmacies.
 Local authorities may impose the rationing of electricity, resulting in power outages.

 “There have been a number of protests since 31 March 2022.
 A State of Emergency was declared on 6 May.
 There are reports that further protests are likely to take place across the island.
-The Government of Sri Lanka may impose local restrictions at short notice.
-You should be vigilant, avoid any demonstrations or large gatherings, and follow the advice of the local authorities.”
+The Government of Sri Lanka may impose local restrictions at short notice.”

+Most of the protests and clashes have been centred in cities such as Colombo and Kandy.

+Tui’s advice to those currently on holiday in Sri Lanka is to see out the rest of their trip, saying “customers currently in resort can continue to enjoy their holiday as planned”.

 Register for free to continue reading